Before You Buy Reusable Nappies For Your Baby

 One size nappies also undergo a lot of wear and tear due to frequent washing.

-Sized cloth nappies come in sizes one and two or X small, small, medium, and large, depending on the brand.
+The Sized cloth nappy comes in sizes one and two or X small, small, medium, and large, depending on the brand.

 They are the preferred choice for newborns or smaller babies because they provide a snug and customised fit and comfort.